1856: The Preaching of Sojourner Truth and the Caning of Charles Sumner

 The caning brought into clear focus the shifting views of masculinity and democracy as a result of the ongoing debates around the enslavement of African Americans.
 Northern representatives became increasingly uncomfortable with what they perceived to be “barbaric” attacks on “the very fabric of American democracy” as represented in the caning of the senator (Sinha, 2003, p.
 235).
 Southerners were aghast that men such as Sumner were arguing that ideal of democracy were applicable to African Americans (p.
 235).

-Smartly pointing out the inconsistencies that had been in existence since the nation’s founding, Black and White abolitionists rooted their arguments in the vision of a democratic and free nation applying to all.
+Smartly pointing out the inconsistencies that had been in existence since the nation’s founding, Black and White abolitionists rooted their arguments in the vision of a democratic and free nation applying to all its inhabitants.

 Throughout these growing tensions, “African-American abolitionists sought to redefine the public discourse on democracy in antebellum America by arguing that racial discrimination and slavery were contrary to American notions of natural rights and representative democracy” (Sinha, p.
 236).

-Writing about this event, historian Manisha Sinha (2003) argued that, “[p]ublic discussions of the event reveal how the concepts of freedom, democracy, and citizenship were not static but constantly contested.
+Writing about this era, historian Manisha Sinha (2003) argued that, “[p]ublic discussions of the event reveal how the concepts of freedom, democracy, and citizenship were not static but constantly contested.
 Commentators, North and South, evoked ideas about race and gender to challenge or police the boundaries of republic citizenship and political participation.” (p.
 235).
+And as Sojourner Truth argued, not only were these rights within the domain of men but they also applied to women.

 Students